Matt Licata presents

 When You Join the Program, Here is What You’ll Receive

-1) 4-Month LIVE Online Trainings with Matt Licata
+1) 12-Session Online Training Library with Matt Licata

-Over the course of 4 months, you will receive 12 LIVE trainings with Matt Licata which will include guided meditations and experiential exercises, as well as live interaction and Q&A. The purpose of these sessions is to help you to rest your nervous system and rediscover a felt sense of safety in your life, as the foundation for deeper spiritual and emotional exploration.
+As part of the course, you will receive access to a training library of 12 sessions with Matt Licata which include: guided meditations and experiential exercises, as well as lectures and talks by Matt, and answers to commonly asked questions.
+The purpose of these sessions is to help you to rest your nervous system and rediscover a felt sense of safety in your life, as the foundation for deeper spiritual and emotional exploration.

 2) Full Video, Audio & Transcript Downloads for Lifetime Access